Skip to content

 DEC has conducted multiple surveys of properties overlying the contaminant plumes to see if there are wells still in use that are used for drinking purposes.
 Several wells in the area are used for cooling water or irrigation, but none have been found that are used for drinking.

-In 2010, DEC installed and operated a combined soil vapor extraction (SVE) and sub-slab depressurization (SSD) system to remove PCE from the soil at the largest release area behind Good News Bible and Book Store (GNBBS).
-The SSD system also removed vapors from beneath the GNBBS building so that they would not migrate into the building.
-Since its installation, the treatment system has removed a sufficient mass of contamination that, when coupled with natural attenuation processes in the groundwater, the largest plume appears to be stable, and is anticipated to shrink in size over time.
+In 2010, DEC installed and operated a combined soil vapor extraction (SVE) and sub-slab depressurization (SSD) system to remove PCE from the soil at the largest release area behind the Good News Bible and Book Store.
+The SSD system also removed vapors from beneath the bookstore building so that they would not migrate into the building.
+Since its installation, the treatment system has removed a sufficient mass of contamination that, when coupled with natural attenuation processes in the groundwater, the largest plume appears to be stable and is anticipated to shrink in size over time.
 This remedial system was modified during 2016 where large rotary blowers were replaced with an indoor radon fan on the SSD system.
 In 2019, passively operated pressure differential valves were installed on many SVE wells.
-The SSD system continues to operate as a preventative measure for vapor intrusion into the GNBBS, while the SVE wells remove soil vapors from the surrounding vadose zone.
+The SSD system continues to operate as a preventative measure for vapor intrusion into the bookstore, while the SVE wells remove soil vapors from the surrounding vadose zone.

 DEC has also sampled indoor air and/or soil gas beneath or adjacent to 22 buildings that are closest to the contaminant source areas and have the greatest risk of vapor intrusion.

-EPA staff and contractors from RTI and Jacobs recently completed a yearlong study of indoor air quality in seven commercial and institutional buildings located over the Gaffney Road contaminated groundwater plume.
-The EPA-led team is studying whether volatile organic compounds in the contaminated soil or groundwater are entering buildings.
+Environmental Protection Agency EPA staff and contractors from RTI and Jacobs recently completed a yearlong study of indoor air quality in seven commercial and institutional buildings located over the Gaffney Road contaminated groundwater plume.
+The EPA-led team investigated whether volatile organic compounds in the contaminated soil or groundwater are entering buildings.
 Samples were collected from indoor air in the commercial buildings as well as the soil gas under their foundations, to look for PCE, TCE and naturally occurring radon.
 The preliminary results suggest that PCE, TCE and/or radon is entering at least four of the seven buildings at detectable concentrations.
 Those concentrations were in most cases below target levels published by DEC.
 The concentrations varied significantly over the yearlong study period as is typical for vapor intrusion sites.
 The individual results have been communicated to the owners/occupants of the buildings.
-Based on these results, EPA is looking to collect samples from additional residences that are also over or near the Gaffney plume during 2023.

 What's Next